gohugoio/hugo/content/project-organization/configuration.md

 The [directory structure][] of a Hugo website&mdash;or more precisely, the source organization of files containing the website's content and templates&mdash;provides most of the configuration information that Hugo needs in order to statically generate a finished website.

-Therefore, many websites wouldn't actually need a configuration file.
-This is because Hugo is designed to recognize certain typical usage patterns (and expects them, by default).
+Therefore, many websites may not need a configuration file.
+Hugo is designed to recognize certain typical usage patterns (and expects them, by default).

+## Configuration Lookup Order

 Nevertheless, Hugo searches for a configuration file in the root of your website's source directory as a default behavior.
 First, it looks for a `./config.toml` file.
 If that's not present, it will seek a `./config.yaml` file, followed by a `./config.json` file.